Last updated on November 13th, 2024 at 04:08 pm

 Britain, the haunted island

 Tracking down Britain’s most haunted places is a tough mission.
 The entire British Isles is a place of myths and legends, of ghosts and gods and spirits, where folk memories go back thousands of years.
 Travelling from the east, the first settlers found these islands at the farthest edge of Europe.
 To head any further west, across the boundless ocean, would be to possibly reach the Otherworld – unless, as some said, the entrance to the Otherworld was somewhere in Britain itself.
 Many beliefs were established long centuries before the Romans arrived and survive to this day, disguised as Christian or modern celebrations.
-Beltane, for example, which we call May Day, and Samhain, the Day of the Dead, or All Souls Day – the day after Halloween.
+Beltane, for example, which we call May Day, and Samhain, the Day of the Dead, or All Saints Day – the day after Halloween.
 I imagine that nervous Roman invaders, stoked with rumours, viewed the place with some trepidation – a mist-shrouded archipelago, inhabited by giants, strange beasts, lost souls and a powerful religious cult that practised human sacrifice.
 To those ignorant of its rich Celtic culture and trade, Britain lay beyond the pale of the known world, across a formidable, treacherous, sea.
 The innocent newcomer would encounter seemingly impenetrable forests, ancient trackways and landscapes peppered with enigmatic monuments and memorials to the departed.
 Spirits, some benign, some not, proliferated in woodland groves, watercourses and on remote uplands.

 Successive incursions of people and beliefs – Celtic, Roman, Germanic, Nordic, Christian – and more – all believing in some form of afterlife, together with a heavy dose of natural human superstition, multiplied the ghosts and mingled faiths to create a diverse, unique, culture of the supernatural.
 As Christianity grew more powerful, many ancient sacred spaces evolved into churches; their power can still be felt.
 Others are veiled, or perhaps hidden in plain sight.
 Britain’s long, vivid, and often violent, history has added to the mix.
 The spirits of the past are all around, whether they reveal themselves to you, or not.